danielsobrado/personal-blog/content/about.md

 ![Me](https://i.imgur.com/cYzzS7F.png)

-I'm using this site as a means of self-development, they say that you never completely understand a subject until you are able to explain it.
-I think that everyone has a different angle, a view on something that’s worth sharing.
+I'm using this site as a tool of self-development, they say that you never completely understand a subject until you are able to explain it.
+I think that each one may view things at different angles.
+A view that may be contrasting but is something that’s worth sharing.

 I write about topics I want to refresh, subjects I'm studying and materials I want to learn, feel free to leave any comments.
 Because if it’s actually not good enough, I would like to know that, I want to be challenged to be able to advance further.